 k("keysuffix", byte array, required): remainder of key for this TreeEntry, after "prefixlen" have been removed

-v("value", CID Link, required): link to a sub-tree Node at a lower level which has keys sorting after this TreeEntry's key (to the "right"), but before the next TreeEntry's key in this Node (if any)
+t("tree", CID Link, optional): link to a sub-tree Node at a lower level which has keys sorting after this TreeEntry's key (to the "right"), but before the next TreeEntry's key in this Node (if any)

 When parsing MST data structures, the depth and sort order of keys should be verified.
 This is particularly true for untrusted inputs, but is simplest to just verify every time.
 Additional checks on node size and other parameters of the tree structure also need to be limited; see the "Security Considerations" section of this document.

 The IPFS CID specification is very flexible, and supports a wide variety of hash types, a field indicating the type of content being linked to, and various string encoding options.
 These features are valuable to allow evolution of the repo format over time, but to maximize interoperability among implementations, only a specific "blessed" set of CID types are allowed.

 The blessed format for commit objects and MST node objects, when linking to commit objects, MST nodes (aka,